Data relativistic uncertainty framework for low-illumination anime scenery image enhancement: Experiments

 \subsection{Ablation Study}

-In this section, we use DRU-EnlightenGAN-ResNet18 and Vanilla EnlightenGAN for the ablation experiments w.r.t two crucial questions, where they are shortly denoted as DRU and Vanilla.
+In this section, two initial ablation studies are conducted using DRU-EnlightenGAN-ResNet18 and Vanilla EnlightenGAN, hereafter referred to as DRU and Vanilla, to investigate two key questions.
+Details of the remaining experiments are provided in the following sections.

 \textbf{Are both confident and uncertain dark/bright images necessary for DRU training?} To examine the effect of confident and uncertain images to DRU and Vanilla training respectively, we separate the confident and uncertain images from trainDark and trainBright, which are denoted as Confident and Uncertain for training.
 So Confident+Uncertain is equivalent to all the images of trainDark and trainBright.
 The goal of enhancement task takes into account both perceptual and aesthetic qualities, namely, the results for BRISQUE and NIMA are expected to approach lower and higher respectively.
 From this view, DRU on Confident+Uncertain demonstrates the best trade-off between the perceptual and aesthetic qualities in Table~\ref{tab2}.

 With only Confident, DRU performs well in BRISQUE but poorly in NIMA, indicating that the enhanced results are bright but not smooth and aesthetically pleasing.
 However, using uncertainty only for DRU leads to relatively dark but smooth enhanced results.
 Thus, both confident and uncertain images are needed for DRU training since confident images are strong priors for DRU to learn towards better perceptual quality while uncertain images benefit DRU from the illumination uncertainty to learn greater aesthetic quality.

 Although the overall performance of Vanilla is suboptimal to DRU.
 Interestingly, we observe from Table~\ref{tab2} that Vanilla obtains better BRISQUE and NIMA scores on Uncertain than another two settings, followed by Confident+Uncertain.
 This indicates the importance of uncertain images for Vanilla training and the necessity of DRU to exploit illumination uncertainty of confident and uncertain images for further learning.

 \textbf{Can DRU mitigate the impact of training data noise caused by misclassification?}